lowRISC/opentitan/hw/top_darjeeling/doc/design/README.md

 #### Performance

-Ibex currently achieves a [CoreMark](https://www.eembc.org/coremark/) per MHz of 2.36 on the earlgrey verilator system.
+Ibex currently achieves a [CoreMark](https://www.eembc.org/coremark/) per MHz of 2.36 on the darjeeling verilator system.
 Performance improvements are ongoing, including the following items being considered:

 1. Adding a new ALU to calculate branch targets to remove a cycle of latency on taken conditional branches (currently the single ALU is used to compute the branch condition then the branch target the cycle following if the branch is taken).